-Louisiana has an average annual temperature of 66.4°F. Louisiana’s subtropical climate gives it hot, humid summers and mild winters.
-Louisiana's hottest month is August, where highs range from 89°F to 94°F. Louisiana's position on the Gulf of Mexico gives it a big wet season and high humidity that can make the heat feel 120°F.
+Louisiana has an average annual temperature of 67.2°F (19.5°C).
+Louisiana's hottest month is August, where highs range from 89°F to 94°F. The state averages 90 days a year above 90°F (32.2°C).
+However, Louisiana's position on the Gulf of Mexico means high humidity levels, which can push the heat index up to 120°F (48.9°C).

 Georgia is the fifth-hottest U.S. state.
-Georgia’s average annual temperature is 63.5°F. The northern parts of the state have an oceanic climate, and the rest of the state has a subtropical climate.
+Like its neighbor Florida, the state has a subtropical climate.
+The average annual temperature is 64.3°F (17.9°C).
 The southern region of the state has summers ranging from 90°F to 100°F, while the northern part has milder summers ranging from 72°F to 82°F.

 Unsurprisingly, another southeastern state is the seventh-hottest in the U.S.: Alabama.
-Alabama's average annual temperature is 62.8ºF.
+Alabama's average annual temperature is 63.7ºF (17.6°C).
 Alabama's climate is temperate, with the Gulf of Mexico alleviating some of its summer heat.
 Temperatures are slightly cooler in the northern parts of the state and warmer in the south.
 Alabama average about 56 inches of rain per year and about 1 inch of snow.

 South Carolina is the eighth-hottest state in the United States, with an annual temperature of 63.4ºF (17.4°).
 The state's subtropical climate gives its long hot summers and mild winters in its eastern and southern regions.
 The northwestern areas of South Carolina tend to have cold winters, especially at high elevations.